-- 1. To begin, while in floor plan view, let's select Tools> Display Settings> Display Optionsand uncheck the Disp for both the "Terrain, Elevation Data" and "Plants" layers and click OK. - 2.
+- To begin, while in floor plan view, let's select Tools> Display Settings> Display Options and uncheck the Disp for both the "Terrain, Elevation Data" and "Plants" layers and click OK. - 2.
 In floor plan view, go to the first floor (you may be there already). - 3.
-Zoom Q in on the back portion of the house. - 4.
-Next select Build> Deck> Straight Deck Railing 💹. - 5.
+Make sure Angle Snaps 💹 a are turned on. - 4.
+Zoom \square in on the back portion of the house. - 5.
+Next select Build> Deck> Straight Deck Railing 💹 - 6.
 Draw five deck railings as shown in the following image.
 The angled railings are drawn at a 45 degree angle to the others.
 Note that when the mouse is released, the room is assigned the Room Type of Deck and given a room label.

-- 6. When the deck area is enclosed, click the Select Objects button, then click in this room to select it. - 7.
-Click the Open Object edit button to display the Room Specification dialog. - 8.
+- 7. When the deck area is enclosed, click the Select Objects button, then click in this room to select it. - 8.
+Click the Open Object 📜 edit button to display the Room Specification dialog. - 9.
 On the Structure tab we will set the Floor (C) value to -108" so that it will generate at the door for our walkout basement then click OK. - Note that Deck rooms by default will not automatically generate a Roof or Ceiling over the room, however, you can still select these options.
-We will leave the checkboxes alone for the purposes of this tutorial. - 9.
-Now take a look at our first floor deck in a Camera view.
+We will leave the checkboxes alone for the purposes of this tutorial.

+10. Now take a look at our first floor deck in a Camera 10 view.
 You can see that the program automatically generated planking, posts, and beams.

-10. Select Window> Tile Vertically \(\bigcup \) to see a side by side of both the 2D and 3D views.
+11. Select Window> Tile Vertically [1] to see a side by side of both the 2D and 3D views.